RahafJ96/reading-notes/401/read05.md

 6. Then change the reference for the current node to the new node

-### Terminology :

-- `LinkeList :` A data structure that have data and refers to the next node .

-- `Singly :` refers to the number of references the node have the singly refers to the next node .

-- `doubly :` have two references next and previous references .

-- `Nodes :` items and contents of linkedlist that have data and reference lives inside it .

-- `Next :` refers to the next item in the linked list .

-- `Head :` is the first node in the linked list .

-- `Current :` is the node that I am at .

 ### Implementation :
 - When traversing a linked list we cant use a for or for each loop .